grafana/grafana/docs/sources/panels/visualizations/annotations.md

 Use the tags list to filter the annotations by tags.
 You can add multiple tags in order to refine the list.

-> **Note:** Alternatively, you can leave the tag list empty and filter on-the-fly by selecting tags which are listed as part of the results on the panel itself.
+> **Note:** Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.

 ### Limit